iburskiy/cosmetology/README.md

 In this way we have Logo, Header and Footer in one place without any repeat.

 ## Universal page
-If you press any link in Header or Footer you are redirected to universal.html page with dynamically generated text.
+If to click on images in `Our Services` section or some link in Footer, you are redirected to `universal.html` page with dynamically generated text.
 Link click runs JS which reads value from link's `data-text` attribute and sets it to `sessionStorage` variable.
-When `universal.html` page is open, another JS reads that variable and generates dynamic text depending on the previously clicked link.
+When `universal.html` page is open, another JS code reads that variable from `sessionStorage` and generates dynamic text depending on the previously clicked link.

 ## SEO
 Tested on https://www.seoreviewtools.com/google-seo-checker/?status=1